Notification Sinks¶

 Common failure causes:

-- Slack webhook URL was revoked or the Slack app was deleted
+- Webhook URL was revoked or the integration was uninstalled (Slack/Discord)

 - Network issues (temporary — sink will recover on next success)

-To fix: Update the webhook URL or re-enable the sink after resolving the issue.
+To fix: Update the webhook URL or Telegram credentials, then re-enable the sink.

 Multiple Sinks¶

 You can create up to 10 notification sinks per account.
-Use multiple sinks to route different events to different Slack channels:
+Use multiple sinks to route different events to different destinations:

 |---|---|---|---|

-- Channel origin (e.g., Shopify Widget, Instagram DM)
+- Channel origin (e.g., Shopify Widget, Instagram DM, Shared Link)

 - Customer name or visitor identifier